jharwell/sierra/docs/src/plugins/platform/argos/batch_criteria.rst

 you.
 The following batch criteria are defined which can be used with any :term:`Project`.

-- :ref:`ln-sierra-platform-argos-bc-population-size`
+- :ref:`plugins/platform/argos/bc/population-size`
-- :ref:`ln-sierra-platform-argos-bc-population-constant-density`
+- :ref:`plugins/platform/argos/bc/population-constant-density`
-- :ref:`ln-sierra-platform-argos-bc-population-variable-density`
+- :ref:`plugins/platform/argos/bc/population-variable-density`

-.. _ln-sierra-platform-argos-bc-population-size:
+.. _plugins/platform/argos/bc/population-size:

 Population Size
 ===============

 Changing the population size to investigate behavior across scales within a static arena size (i.e., variable density).
-This criteria is functionally identical to :ref:`ln-sierra-platform-argos-bc-population-variable-density` in terms of changes to the template XML file, but has a different semantic meaning which can make generated deliverables more immediately understandable, depending on the context of what is being investigated (e.g., population size vs. population density on the X axis).
+This criteria is functionally identical to :ref:`plugins/platform/argos/bc/population-variable-density` in terms of changes to the template XML file, but has a different semantic meaning which can make generated deliverables more immediately understandable, depending on the context of what is being investigated (e.g., population size vs. population density on the X axis).

-.. _ln-sierra-platform-argos-bc-population-size-cmdline:
+.. _plugins/platform/argos/bc/population-size-cmdline:

 Cmdline Syntax
 --------------